Motorcycle ambulance: Ghana

-The Okoa Project began operating and manufacturing tricycle motorcycle ambulances in Ghana in February 2020 when they established their second international post in Tumu, Sissala East District.
-The Okoa Project is a nonprofit dedicated to providing critical, life saving emergency transport to maternity patients, as well as all those ill or injured in need of essential health services.
-In April 2020, The Okoa Project began its response to the COVID-19 pandemic, using their motorcycle ambulances to distribute hand washing stations, soap, and PPE to rural communities in the Sissala East District in Northern Ghana.
+The Okoa Project began operating and manufacturing tricycle motorcycle ambulances in Ghana in February 2020, when they established their second international post in Tumu, Sissala East District.
+The Okoa Project is a non-profit dedicated to providing critical, life saving emergency transport to maternity patients, as well as all those ill or injured in need of essential health services.
+In April 2020, The Okoa Project began its response to the COVID-19 pandemic, using their motorcycle ambulances to distribute hand washing stations, soap, and personal protective equipment (PPE) to rural communities in the Sissala East District in Northern Ghana.

 Hong Kong

-According to the book Rescue Mission which is written by an Emergency Medical Assistant of Hong Kong Fire Services Department, the H.K.F.S.D. established the first motorcycle programme in 1982.
+According to the book Rescue Mission which is written by an Emergency Medical Assistant of Hong Kong Fire Services Department, the HKFSD established the first motorcycle programme in 1982.
 At first, there are only two motorcycles stationed in Morrison Hill Ambulance Depot.
-In 1986, the H.K.F.S.D. found that motorcycles are useful for responding to medical calls, so they bought seven more motorcycles in 1987.
+In 1986, the HKFSD found that motorcycles are useful for responding to medical calls, so they bought seven more motorcycles in 1987.
 In 1989, the motorcycle team had 15 motorcycles and stationed in several ambulance depots.
-Today, the H.K.F.S.D. has 35 motorcycles.
+As of December 2023, the HKFSD has 35 motorcycles.

 Auxiliary Medical Service, another government-owned service, also has motorcycles.